UMAprotocol/UMIPs/Implementations/uma-market-cap-rank.md

 ## Intended Application

-It is intended to deploy the documented KPI options separately on each supported chain using [LSP contract](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/financial-templates/long-short-pair/LongShortPair.sol) with `General_KPI` price identifier approved in [UMIP-117](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-117.md).
+It is intended to deploy the documented KPI options on the Ethereum network using [LSP contract](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/financial-templates/long-short-pair/LongShortPair.sol) with `General_KPI` price identifier approved in [UMIP-117](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-117.md).
 The contracts would use [Linear LSP FPL](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/financial-templates/common/financial-product-libraries/long-short-pair-libraries/LinearLongShortPairFinancialProductLibrary.sol) with the `lowerBound` set to 0 and `upperBound` set to 8.

-The change in market cap calculation is the `StartingRank` - current market cap = change in market cap rank.
+The change in market cap rank calculation is the `StartingRank` less the market cap rank of UMA at the latest timestamp that is at or before the price request timestamp.
 As an illustration, based on the intended ancillary data above, the `upperBound` would be set to 8 implying the following payouts:
-* If the current market cap rank is greater than the `StartingRank`, the resolved price should be 0.
-For example, if the current market cap rank is 170 and the `StartingRank` is 150, the returned value should be 0.
+* If the market cap rank at expiration is greater than the `StartingRank`, the resolved price should be 0.
+For example, if the market cap rank at expiration is 170 and the `StartingRank` is 150, the returned value should be 0.
 Long KPI option holders would receive 0/8=0% of `collateralPerPair` for each token;
 * If the change in market cap rank value is between 1 and 8, the resolved price should be the change in market cap value.
-For example, if the `StartingRank` is 150 and the current market cap is 146, the returned value should be 4.
+For example, if the `StartingRank` is 150 and the market cap rank at expiration is 146, the returned value should be 4.
 Long KPI option holders would receive 4/8=50% of `collateralPerPair` for each token;
 * If the change in market cap rank value is greater than 8, the resolved price should be 8.
-For example, if the `StartingRank` is 150 and the current market cap is 140 (150-140=10), the returned value should be 8.
+For example, if the `StartingRank` is 150 and the market cap rank at expiration is 140 (150-140=10), the returned value should be 8.
 Long KPI option holders would receive 8/8=100% of `collateralPerPair` for each token;

 `collateralPerPair` above is the total locked collateral per KPI options token and it would be set by the deployer considering the available LP incentivization budget and intended KPI option token distribution amount.